kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

 In this case, the return statement should also be omitted.
 `name` can be any valid identifier.
 `paramN_type` can be any supported data type and `paramN_name` can be any valid identifier.
 Functions can declare any number of parameters.
 There is no concept of pointers or out parameters in ShadingLanguageX.
-Arguments are purely used to pass data into the function.
+Arguments are purely used to pass data into the function and the only way to get data out of a function is using the return value.

-## Function Calls
+## Calling Functions

-The other half of user functions is then calling them.

 `name(arg1, arg2...)`
 `name` is the name of function to be invoked.